Ken Calvert: Tenure

 On June 10, 2009, Calvert introduced H.R.
 2788, the Distinguished Flying Cross National Memorial Act.
 This Act designates a national memorial at March Field Air Museum in honor of current and former members of the armed forces who have been awarded the Distinguished Flying Cross.
 Calvert worked to assemble a bipartisan group of 48 cosponsors for this legislation.
 On March 19, 2010, H.R.
 2788 unanimously passed the House of Representatives.
 Calvert introduced H. Res.
 377, a bill recognizing Armed Forces Day and the service of the members of the United States Armed Forces on April 29, 2009.
 This bill received 70 bipartisan cosponsorships and passed the House unanimously on May 14, 2009.

 On March 25, 2010, Calvert introduced H. Res.
 1219 to support the designation of a National Child Awareness Month to promote awareness of children's charities and youth-serving organizations across the country.
 He assembled 40 bipartisan cosponsors for this bill and on July 19, 2010, the bill passed the House with unanimous support.

 Calvert is a member of the Republican Main Street Partnership.

 In December 2017, Calvert voted in favor of the Tax Cuts and Jobs Act, calling it "the most pro-growth tax policy our country has seen in decades."
 He also said that it would provide "lower taxes, more jobs, and higher wages."

-In December 2020, Calvert signed onto the lawsuit seeking to overturn the 2020 presidential election.
-The Supreme Court refused to hear the case on December 11.
-In January 2021, Calvert voted with six other California representatives to reject the certification of Arizona's and Pennsylvania's electoral votes.
-He questioned the results of the election, saying: "during difficult and divisive times in our nation I believe we must follow the Constitution.
-That's why today I lent my voice to the millions of Americans and my constituents who are deeply concerned by the integrity of the election ...
-I remain especially troubled by constitutionally questionable changes of voting rules in some states by authorities other than state legislatures."